Victims of Crime - Staying Informed

 Public Safety Canada: National Office for Victims

-The National Office for Victims, Public Safety Canada, acts as a central resource offering information and support on federal corrections issues.
+The National Office for Victims, Public Safety Canada, is a central resource working to improve victims’ experience with the federal corrections and conditional release system.
 As part of its mandate, the office:

 - develops information products for victims of federal offenders, victim service providers and the general public;